jesimone57/scala-cheat-sheet/README.md

 ### Ranges
+* A Range is a sequence of evenly spaced integers.
 * The Range class represents integer values in range \[start;end) with non-zero step value step.
 It's a special case of an indexed sequence.
 For example:

 <pre>